syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 🕵️ Understanding how the controller is created
 ==============

-When you selected to create an controller along with the Resource, Kubebuilder took care of some key setup:
+When you selected to create a controller along with the Resource, Kubebuilder took care of some key setup:

 1. Start the controller process during application boot
 1. Implement a custom `Reconcile` function run on each resource event